exonum/exonum-doc/src/architecture/transactions.md

 ## Serialization

+Transactions in Exonum are subtypes of messages and share serialization logic with consensus messages.
 All transaction messages are serialized in a uniform format.
-There are 2 serialization formats - binary and [JSON](https://en.wikipedia.org/wiki/JSON);
-the first one is used in communication among nodes and [storage](./storage.md), the second one is used to communicate with [light clients](./clients.md).
+There are 2 serialization formats - binary and [JSON](https://en.wikipedia.org/wiki/JSON); the first one is used in communication among nodes and [storage](./storage.md), the second one is used to communicate with [light clients](./clients.md).
 All fields to serialize and deserialize transactions are listed in the table below.

 | Field              | Binary format     | Binary offset | JSON       |
 |--------------------|:-----------------:|--------------:|:----------:|